 by Rebecca Donner

-*** Winner of the 2021 NBCC Biography award ***
+🏆 Winner of the 2021 National Book Critics Circle award for biography

 The astonishing story of Mildred Harnack, an American woman who was part of the largest underground resistance group in WW2 Berlin.
-Harnack’s great-great-niece Rebecca Donner masterly fuses elements of biography, political thriller and scholarly detective story in this gripping work of nonfiction.
+Harnack’s great-great-niece Rebecca Donner masterfully fuses elements of biography, political thriller and scholarly detective story in this gripping work of nonfiction.

 Narrator: Rebecca Donner